ctb/titus-blog/src/2016-what-is-open-science.rst

 generate, the value of sharing data and methods becomes much more obvious.
-Young scientists seem much more open to casual sharing and collaboration than older scientists; it’s the job of senior scientists who believe in open science to see that they are rewarded, not punished, for this.
+Young scientists seem much more open to casual sharing and collaboration than older scientists; it’s the job of senior scientists who believe in accelerating science to see that they are rewarded, not punished, for this.

 ----